hh10k/gulp-prune/readme.md

 ### Prune with 1:1 mapping

-All files in the target directory will be deleted unless they match the source name.
+This example will delete all files in the target directory that do not match a source file, after transpiling changed files.

 ```js
 var gulp = require('gulp');